(American, 1817-1899)

 Available payment options

-Claude Harkins Collection of Washingtonia; Brunk Auctions, Asheville, North Carolina: Saturday, June 13, 2015, Lot 60, sold for $7,000, sold Private Collection, Florida
+Claude Harkins Collection of Washingtonia; Brunk Auctions, Asheville, North Carolina: Saturday, June 13, 2015, Lot 60, sold Private Collection, Florida